© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 King Street Roman fort, Harbutt's Field is a scheduled monument protected by Historic England under reference 1008460.
 View the official record →

-King Street Roman fort at Harbutt's Field is a Roman military installation located in Cheshire, dating to the Roman occupation of Britain.
+King Street Roman fort is a Roman auxiliary fort located at Harbutt's Field near Middlewich in Cheshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008460.

 King Street Roman fort, Harbutt's Field is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008460.